colcon/colcon.readthedocs.org/user/known-issues-with-overriding.rst

 *******************************************************************

 A **leaf package** is one that has no other packages that depend on it.
-A **non-leaf package** has at least one other package in an underlay workspace that depends on it.

 Overriding a non-leaf package can be problematic.
-Packages in the underlay were built against the underlay version, but will be expected to run with the overlay version.
+Packages in the underlay were built against the underlay version of the package, but they will be expected to run with the overlay version.
 If their build process stores some information about the non-leaf package, such as an expected ABI, then undefined behavior can happen at runtime.

 Problems caused by packages remembering information at build time can be avoided by overriding every package that directly or indirectly depends on the one you actually want to override.